 - In a small saucepan, combine the sugar, all-purpose flour, milk and egg until smooth.
 Add the dates.
 Bring to a gentle boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat.
 Stir in walnuts and vanilla.
 Cover and refrigerate.

 - For frosting, combine the cream, sugar and corn syrup in a saucepan.
-Bring to a boil over medium heat, stirring constantly.
+Bring to a full boil over medium heat, stirring constantly.
 Remove from the heat; stir in chocolate and butter until melted.
-Transfer to a small bowl.
+Transfer to a bowl.
 Refrigerate until spreadable, stirring occasionally.

 - Place one cake layer on a serving plate; spread with half of the filling.
 Repeat.
 Top with remaining cake layer.
 Spread frosting over top and sides of cake.
 Store in the refrigerator.
 Yield: 12-14 servings.